avinash-doddi/fastcp/docs/index.md

         - SortDictValues
     + Collections of collections
         - MultMap
+        + Along with all functions in python 3.11.0 [collections](https://docs.python.org/3/library/collections.html) library
+    + Collections of dataStructures
+        - minHeap
+        - maxHeap
+        - PriorityQueue
+        - SimpleQueue
+        - queue
+        - Stack
-        + Along with all functions in python 3.11.0 [collections](#https://docs.python.org/3/library/collections.html) library
+        + Along with all functions in python 3.11.0 [Queues](https://docs.python.org/3/library/queue.html) library
     + Collections of trees
         - Create
         - Inorder
         - Preorder
         - Postorder
         - Levelorder
+        - Search
+        - NodeSum

 ### Getting Started
 This package can be found on PyPi.
 Hence you can install it using pip